syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

  * Manual: Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
  * Auto: Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.

  The `SfListView.LoadMorePosition` property has two positions:

 * Top: Positioned on the top of list.
 * Bottom: Positioned on the bottom of list when reaching the end of the list.
 This is the default value.

+[SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute when the listview is empty.
+This is the default behavior.

 ## Load more automatically